thiagodsantos/gomockserver/README.md

 ## Mock responses

-When modifying the response file (created by mock server), the mock server will return the modified response, including status codes for error (4xx and 5xx).
+When modifying the response file (created by mock server), the mock server will return the modified response, including status codes for error (4xx and 5xx) and delay by reponse time

 ## TODO